 The machine uses a triangular section mast.
-The mast is an upright prism measuring 15.75 inches by 14.125 inches and 58.8125 inches in height.
-The mast is a lattice beam consisting of three main vertical supports with two rectangular tubes of 1.57in x 1.57in (1) and one with a circular cross-sectional rod having a diameter of 1.89 inches (2), joined together by electro-welding, made of reinforcing tubes and other metal sections (3).
-The rack (4) is welded onto one of the main vertical supports, and at the two extreme ends of the mast there are the connecting flanges (5), which join the other masts.
+The mast is an upright prism measuring 14.2 inches by 14.1 inches and 58.8 inches in height.
+The mast is a lattice beam consisting of three main vertical supports with two rectangular tubes of 1.57in x 1.57in and one with a circular cross-sectional rod having a diameter of 1.89 inches, joined together by electro-welding, made of reinforcing tubes and other metal sections.
+The rack is a modular 7 and welded onto one of the main vertical supports, and at the two extreme ends of the mast there are the connecting flanges, which join the other masts.
 These are joined by means of bolts and nuts, while the perfectly central alignment is guaranteed by three tapered couplings, which are situated inside the vertical supports.
 Accurate finishing with a numerically controlled machine tool guarantees perfectly parallel sides of the mast, which are perfectly perpendicular to its main axis.
 Moreover, this process guarantees perfect conformity when passing through the section where two racks are joined.

 The masts are protected against corrosion by means of hot galvanization.
-Their stability and perfect verticality is secured by the wall anchors, which are available in various types and can cover various distances from the wall.
+Their stability and perfect verticality are secured by the wall anchors, which are available in various types and can cover various distances from the wall.
 The masts also support the electric cable driving devices and cams, which employ the safety system and the regular stop system of the loading unit.